-We attend births throughout Baltimore City limits.
+We attend births throughout Baltimore and surrounding suburbs within 20 minutes.

 It is legal to give birth at home in every state; both Certified Nurse Midwives and Certified Professional Midwives must be licensed by the State of Maryland to attend homebirths “legally,” which requires them to practice within a defined scope as determined by the Board of Nursing.
 There are also traditional birth attendants or traditional midwives who have chosen not to pursue any licensure.
 All of the Charm City Midwives are licensed in the State of Maryland.